-Biology at IST Austria encompasses a wide variety of research areas, from structural and molecular biology to cell and development biology to systems and evolutionary biology.
+Biology at ISTA encompasses a wide variety of research areas, from structural and molecular biology to cell and development biology to systems and evolutionary biology.

-COMPLETE BIOLOGY RESEARCH GROUP DETAILS ON IST AUSTRIA’S MAIN SITE:
+COMPLETE BIOLOGY RESEARCH GROUP DETAILS ON ISTA’S MAIN SITE:

 - RNA-based Gene Regulation

 - High-Resolution Optical Imaging for Biology